Antanas Varnelis: Murders

 At the end of August 1992, Varnelis arrived in the town of Šimkaičiai in the Jurbarkas District, where he met a friend from the orphanage and got a job working with him on a farm.
 There, he was known to the locals as the young guy who often visited discos and met many girls.
-On the night of October 31, Varnelis attacked once again, breaking into the house of an 86-year-old.
+On the night of 31 October, Varnelis attacked once again, breaking into the house of an 86-year-old.
 He hit him with an axe on the head several times and then robbed the house.
 The victim died a week later in hospital without regaining consciousness.
-Varnelis was almost caught red-handed at the site: while he was still in the house cooking eggs, a relative of the victim arrived to check upon the old man.
+Varnelis was almost caught red-handed at the site: while he was still in the house cooking eggs, a relative of the victim arrived to check up on the old man.
 Varnelis managed to convince him that he was helping the old man with housework.
-While the relative was checking with a neighbor, Varnelis escaped to the forest and hid to watch the commotion.
+While the relative was checking with a neighbour, Varnelis escaped to the forest and hid to watch the commotion.

-On November 14, near the village of Pakražantis in the Kelmė District, Varnelis killed for the 4th time – another lonely pensioner, from whom he stole a bicycle, a raincoat, a coffee grinder, hair spray, several bottles of homemade wine and groceries.
+On 14 November, near the village of Pakražantis in the Kelmė District, Varnelis killed for the 4th time – another lonely pensioner, from whom he stole a bicycle, a raincoat, a coffee grinder, hair spray, several bottles of homemade wine and groceries.
 The body of the 68-year-old woman, who was hit a total of nine times with an axe, was found a week later covered by straws.
 Varnelis lived in the victim's house for at least a day after the murder.
 The police arrested five suspects, but they provided an alibi and were released.
-Between November 20 and 21, near Raudėnai in the Šiauliai District, Varnelis broke into an empty house but did not find anything of value.
+Between 20 and 21 November, near Raudėnai in the Šiauliai District, Varnelis broke into an empty house but did not find anything of value.
 He then separately attacked two villagers with an axe – a 48-year-old man who was robbed of his motorbike and a 69-year-old woman who was robbed of 6,000 talonas.
 Both survived the attacks.

-On December 5, in the village of Keryvai in the Raseiniai District, Varnelis killed two women, a 92-year-old woman and her 68-year-old daughter-in-law.
-He remained in the house overnight drinking found champagne, and on leaving, he stole several bottles of alcohol, two pairs of watches, two gold wedding rings, groceries and 15,000 talonas.
-The daughter-in-law was found still alive but she died later in hospital.
+On 5 December, in the village of Keryvai in the Raseiniai District, Varnelis killed two women, a 92-year-old woman and her 68-year-old daughter-in-law.
+He remained in the house overnight drinking champagne, and on leaving, he stole several bottles of alcohol, two pairs of watches, two gold wedding rings, groceries and 15,000 talonas.
+The daughter-in-law was found still alive, but she died later in hospital.
 Four days after the murder, Varnelis' photo was shown on TV and published by newspapers asking the public for information.
 The Ministry of the Interior formed a task force to catch the perpetrator.
 The police searched for Varnelis in Gelgaudiškis.